-At the writing of this article, Northampton County is currently in the Yellow Phase of Governor Wolf’s plan to combat COVID-19 and is scheduled to enter the Green Phase on June 26th.
-Once we are in the Green Phase, we will gather again for in-person worship.
-Our church is going to follow the advice of the CDC, PA Department of Health, the ELCA and other ecumenical partners as we gather again.
-Following these guidelines ensures that we love our neighbors as ourselves, and we care for the least of these among us.
+At the writing of this article, Northampton County is currently in the Green Phase of Governor Wolf’s plan to combat COVID-19.
+Our church is following the advice of the CDC, PA Department of Health, the ELCA and other ecumenical partners as we gather.
+Following these guidelines ensures that, in humility, we look to the interests of others.
 They are meant for the sake of everyone’s health and safety.
 We, as a church, can set a positive example for the larger community.

-Beginning on Sunday, July 12, at 9:00 a.m. we will worship in person outdoors in the back parking lot.
-If you wish to attend in-person worship, we ask that you follow these guidelines:
+On Sundays at 9:00 a.m. we will worship in person outdoors in the main parking lot.
+If you wish to attend in-person worship, we ask that you follow these guidelines.

 In the case of inclement weather:

 We will continue to pre-record a worship service in the nave to be posted on YouTube, and our website at 5:30 pm on Saturdays and then on Facebook at 9 am on Sundays.
 For those of you who are used to attending worship on Saturdays the 5:30 pm posting is for you.
 For those who are used to attending on Sundays and enjoy the watch party feel of Facebook Premier the Sunday morning posting is for you.
 CDs of this worship service will continue to be mailed to those requesting them.

 Welcome to Saint John’s Evangelical Lutheran Church, located in historic Nazareth, PA.
 We are pleased that you have found our website and would like to take this opportunity to invite you to visit with us soon.
 While you are here, please visit our web pages to learn about us and the things God is doing at Saint John’s.